 Stash offers four different account types:

-As a member of SIPC (Securities Investor Protection Corporation), Stash is SIPC insured against brokerage failure.
+As a member of SIPC (Securities Investor Protection Corporation), your Stash account is SIPC insured against brokerage failure.
 Securities in member's accounts are protected up to $500,000, including up to $250,000 in cash.
 For further details, please see www.sipc.org

-However, SIPC protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
+SIPC protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
 SIPC works to restore to customers their securities and cash that are in their accounts when any potential brokerage firm liquidation begins.

 Who would I recommend the Stash app for?